biznessanalytics/bef/_posts/2018-03-08-importance-of-web-analytics.md

 2. Audience
 3. Behavior
 4. Conversions

-## Acquisition
+### Acquisition
 Acquisition refers to how the website traffic is generated.
-This provides the most important data like the number of sessions acquired, the bounce rate of those acquired visitors, and their conversions for most effective channels.
-Acquisition report is a great to look at which avenues are best for bringing traffic to your site and getting certain actions to happen.
+This provides the most important data like the number of sessions acquired, the bounce rate of those acquired visitors, and their conversions for most effective channels.Acquisition report is a great to look at which avenues are best for bringing traffic to your site and getting certain actions to happen.
 For example, if you want to know :

 - What are the top channels that brings traffic to your website?
 Examples: Direct, Organic, Referral, Social

 - Which search engine is driving the most organic traffic?
-Examples: Google, Bing, Yahoo, Ask.com, Others
+Examples: Google, Bing, Yahoo, Ask, Others

 - What is the total number of Sessions, Users, Pageviews, Pages/Sessions, New User and Avg.
 Time Durations?

 - Which referral sources are responsible for driving the most traffic?
 Examples: Facebook, Instagram, Pinterest, Reddit, Twitter
 - What are the organic keywords that users search in Search engines which generates organic traffic?
 - Which campaigns are performing in terms of acquiring customers?